The Regenerative City Summer School

 Regenerating Self, Society, and Place

 How can we develop our cities and countryside to support all life?
-This question guides our action research throughout this course.
-The course will be held in the ecological corridor of Amsterdam Wester Scheg, which bridges urban life and countryside between Amsterdam and the North Sea.
+The course was held in the ecological corridor of Amsterdam Wester Scheg, which bridges urban life and countryside between Amsterdam and the North Sea.
 This location boasts a rich diversity of species and cultures, and it represents the last fertile soil of the city.
 Many significant challenges facing the city converge in this area, including food transition, soil degradation, and climate adaptation, among others.
 As the city densifies, data and distribution centers expand across the land, and families and farmers strive to make ends meet.

 The Challenge

-This course offers an approach to regenerative development, providing the tools and frameworks to navigate play-based work and offering a regenerative leadership approach for change.
-It explores regenerative practices for self, society, and place in the Scheg van West—an ecological corridor leading into the city of Amsterdam.
+This course offered an approach to regenerative development, providing the tools and frameworks to navigate play-based work and offering a regenerative leadership approach for change.
+It explored regenerative practices for self, society, and place.

-Participants will work with local stakeholders, experts, and the land itself.
-They will give voice to this place, explore its potential, and help maintain, restore, and regenerate the community, local economy, and nature.
-Participants will camp on site.
+Participants worked with local stakeholders, experts, and the land itself.
+They explored its potential, and helped maintain, restore, and regenerate the community, local economy, and nature.
+Participants will camped on site.

-Expect a deep dive into regenerative practice and leadership, with activities such as nature exploration, campfire discussions, and meaningful conversations along with many other activities.
-The course employs action research that treats the city as our curriculum, featuring learning journeys and meetings with key players.
-This programme is offered by the Honours College, EWUU Alliance, and Academy of Place.
+This course was a deep dive into regenerative practice and leadership, with activities such as nature exploration, campfire discussions, and meaningful conversations along with many other activities.
+The course employed action research that treats the city as our curriculum, featuring learning journeys and meetings with key players.
+This programme was offered by the Honours College, EWUU Alliance, and Academy of Place.

 Teaching Method

-• Participants will take a leadership role in certain course activities.
-As a community of practice, we share the learning space, and this participatory learning approach provides immediate experience in regenerative practice.
+• Participants took a leadership role in certain course activities.
+As a community of practice, we shared the learning space, and this participatory learning approach provided immediate experience in regenerative practice.

-• Our approach is rooted in hands-on, place-based, and project-based learning.
-We will work on places, projects, and initiatives brought in by the participants, allowing for the integration of theory and practice that resonates with their reality.
+• Our approach was rooted in hands-on, place-based, and project-based learning.
+We worked on places, projects, and initiatives brought in by the participants, allowing for the integration of theory and practice that resonated with their reality.

 Practical Information

-• Master’s, PhD and Honours students from TU/e, WUR, UU and UMC Utrecht are welcome.
+• For Master’s, PhD and Honours students from TU/e, WUR, UU and UMC Utrecht.

 • The language of instruction is English